egekonuk/VortexBlade-Efficient-Free-Wake-Solver-for-Propeller-Aerodynamics/README.md

 * **Biot-Savart Law:** The velocity induced by each straight-line vortex segment on every other point in the flow field (both on the blades and in the wake) is calculated using the Biot-Savart law.
 This fundamental law of electromagnetism, applied to fluid dynamics, relates the strength and geometry of a vortex element to the velocity it induces.

-* **Vortex Core Growth Model:** To avoid the physical and mathematical singularity at the center of a vortex filament (where induced velocity would be infinite), a vortex core model is implemented.
-The solver uses a viscous core growth model where each filament is given an initial core radius based on the blade's zero-lift drag.
-As the vortex filament ages, its core grows based on the effects of turbulent viscosity, realistically diffusing the vorticity over time and ensuring a stable, physical solution.
+* **Vortex Core Growth Model:** To avoid the physical and mathematical singularity at the center of a vortex filament, a viscous core model is implemented.
+The core radius of each filament evolves at every time step according to a turbulent viscosity model.
+Critically, the turbulent viscosity coefficient is calculated based on the local strain rate of the filament.
+This allows the core to grow dynamically in response to physical vortex stretching, realistically diffusing the vorticity over time and ensuring a stable, physical solution.

 ---